tremor-rs/tremor-www/versioned_docs/version-0.11/recipes/14_syslog_udp/README.md

 - The `metronome` source - to generate data in one second intervals.
 - The `udp` sink - to send the data over `UDP`.
 - The `udp` source - to receive data via `UDP`.
-- The `stdout` sink - to display data decoded and re-formated as `JSON`.
+- The `stdout` sink - to display data decoded and re-formatted as `JSON`.

 In addition we have two pipelines.